ibm-cloud-docs/sap/sap-terraform-automate-hana-db-backup-cos-proc.md

 You can change the default SAP system configuration settings to match your solution.
 You also specify the location where you downloaded the SAP kits.

-The {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform on {{site.data.keyword.cloud_notm}} uses these configuration files to deploy HANA db backup to iCOS automation module on already installed HANA database instance on the specified VPC in your {{site.data.keyword.cloud_notm}} account.
+The {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform on {{site.data.keyword.cloud_notm}} uses these configuration files to deploy HANA db backup to Cloud Object Storage automation module on already installed HANA database instance on the specified VPC in your {{site.data.keyword.cloud_notm}} account.

 ## Support
 {: #sap-hana-db-backup-support-terraform}